BlackZeroPM/CustomHelp/README.md

 # CustomHelp
-Have a custom /help message (PocketMine, Imagicalmine)
+Have a custom /help message (IMagicalMine)

-Coded Just need to Upload!
+---